skienzmatishun/rippreport/content/p/PRETTY-FLOWERS-ROTTEN-ROOTS/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Mayor Sherry Sullivan and Jack Burrell illegally funneled public money into dual salaries and backroom real estate schemes.
+Financial ledgers and secret meeting minutes expose how council bosses fired qualified staff and raided utility accounts to enrich their political allies.
+Look beneath their polished campaign promises to find the rotten developer roots nourishing this entire administration.
 ---
 Fauxhope municipal elections have started off with a bang.
 Five candidates have qualified for city council positions, and support one another in a solid slate.
 A very smart move.
 Who would want to be a minority councilman facing a well entrenched cabal of good ole boys, developers, politicians, lawyers, judges and let’s not leave out the District Attorney’s Office.